The Risks of Accepting Cash Payments for Rent

 At Innago, we believe that accepting cash as a form of rent payment is a risky move, and we hope that the factors we have outlined here give you enough reason to believe so, too.

-Online is the payment method that most landlords use these days.
+Online payment methods are what most landlords use these days.
 Your competitors might accept rent online and if they do not, they will soon.
-Stay one step ahead of the game, and transition to online payments.
+Stay one step ahead of the game and transition to online payments.
 Accepting rent payments online gives you an electronic trail.
 Your payments get recorded automatically too, saving you time and sparing you from the need to track every tenant’s payment manually.
 What’s more, tenants automatically receive a receipt upon their submission of an online rental payment.

-It’s time to make the switch from accepting rent payments by cash to accepting payments online.
+It’s time to make the switch from accepting rent payments by cash to rent collection online.
 It’s more efficient, and it’s safer.

 For more interesting articles on managing your properties, be sure to subscribe to our blog and Like us on Facebook.
 And don’t forget to share your thoughts in the comments!